xelatihy/yocto-gl/docs/yocto_gl.md

 This is an internal data structure.

 - Members:
-    - frame:      frame
+    - frame:      Frame.
-    - frame_inv:      frame inverse
+    - frame_inv:      Frame inverse.
-    - iid:      instance id to be returned
+    - iid:      Instance id to be returned.
-    - sid:      shape id to be returned
+    - sid:      Shape id to be returned.
-    - bvh:      shape bvh
+    - bvh:      Shape bvh.

 #### Struct bvh_tree